 - 3. ORAL COMMUNICATIONS None

-- 4. COMMUNICATIONS FROM CITY COUNCIL, COMMUNITY COUNCIL, BOARDS AND COMMISSIONS None
+- 4. COMMUNICATIONS FROM CITY COUNCIL, COMMUNITY COUNCIL, BOARDS AND COMMISSIONS

-- 5. STAFF REPORTS None
+- 5. STAFF REPORTS

 - 6. UNFINISHED BUSINESS None

 - 7. NEW BUSINESS

 - A. 2023-2028 Rates Forecast Update

-Utilities Director Nav Otal noted the Commission had previously been presented with the proposed 2023-2024 operating budget and rates on June 2.
-At that meeting the Commission also directed staff to look at scenarios that would either temporarily pause or pull back on the rate increases that would support transfers to the renewal and replacement (R&R) account.
-The Commission will be asked at the July 7 meeting to provide a budget and rate recommendation to the City Manager.
+Department of Utilities Director Nav Otal noted the Commission had previously been presented with the proposed 2023-2024 operating budget and rates.
+At that meeting the Commission also directed staff to look at scenarios that would either temporarily pause or pull back on the rate increases that would support transfers to renewal and replacement (R&R).
+The Commission will be asked at the July 7 meeting to provide a recommendation to the City Manager.